Keyboard and Mouse Controls

 Default Diagram: | Sets the diagram loaded by default if no diagram is specified on the command line.
 Use the ellipses button to browse for a file or the "Use Current" button to make the current diagram the default diagram.
 The "None" button clears the default diagram. |

-For information on the User-Defined Apps, see User
+For information on the User-Defined Apps, see User Defined Apps.

 Sets the default node settings